MosheBerman/MBCalendarKit/README.md

 ```` objective-c
 - (NSArray *)calendarView:(CKCalendarView *)calendarView eventsForDate:(NSDate *)date;
 ````
+In your data source, implement this method and return the events matching the date being passed in.
+You may find some of the `NSCalendar+DateComparison` categories to be helpful here.

-You can read more about calendar events below.
+You can read more about the `CKCalendarEvent` clas below.

 Handling User Interaction
 -------------------------